-20 dead, more wounded after gunman attacks Texas shoppers
+Attack on Texas shoppers to be handled as domestic terrorism

 Her 19-year-old daughter and 16-year-old son threw themselves to the ground, then ran out of the store through an emergency exit.
 They were not hurt, Quezada said.

-Relatives said a 25-year-old woman who was shot while apparently trying to shield her 2-month-old son was among those killed, while Mexican officials said three Mexican nationals were among the dead and six more were wounded.
+Relatives said a 25-year-old woman who was shot while apparently trying to shield her 2-month-old son was among those killed.
+Mexican officials said three Mexican nationals were among the dead and six more were wounded.

-Ryan Mielke, a spokesman for University Medical Center of El Paso, said 13 of the injured were brought to the hospital with injuries, including one who died.
-Two of the injured were children who were transferred to El Paso Children’s Hospital, he said.

-Eleven other victims ages 35 to 82 were being treated at Del Sol Medical Center, hospital spokesman Victor Guerrero said.

-Residents quickly volunteered to give blood to the injured.
+Residents quickly volunteered to give blood to the wounded.
 President Donald Trump tweeted: “God be with you all!”

-Democratic presidential candidate and former Texas congressman Beto O’Rourke, who is from El Paso and was at a candidate forum Saturday in Las Vegas, appeared shaken after receiving news of the shooting in his hometown.

-He said he heard early reports that the shooter might have had a military-style weapon, saying we need to “keep that (expletive) on the battlefield.
-Do not bring it into our communities.”

-El Paso Mayor Dee Margo said police were investigating whether a document posted online shortly before the shooting was written by Crusius.
-In it, the writer expresses concern that an influx of Hispanics into the United States will replace aging white voters, potentially turning Texas blue in upcoming elections and swinging the White House to the Democrats.
+Authorities were searching for any links between the suspect and the material in the document that was posted online shortly before the shooting, including the writer’s expression of concern that an influx of Hispanics into the United States will replace aging white voters.
+That could potentially turn Texas blue in elections and swing the White House to Democrats.

+“It’s beginning to look more solidly that is the case,” the police chief said.

-The writer also is critical of Republicans for what he described as close ties to corporations and degradation of the environment.
+The writer was also critical of Republicans for what he described as close ties to corporations and degradation of the environment.
 Though a Twitter account that appears to belong to Crusius included pro-Trump posts praising the plan to build more border wall, the writer of the online document says his views on race predated Trump’s campaign and that any attempt to blame the president for his actions was “fake news.”

 Though the writer denied he was a white supremacist, the document says “race mixing” is destroying the nation and recommends dividing the United States into territorial enclaves determined by race.
 The first sentence of the four-page document expresses support for the man accused of killing 51 people at two New Zealand mosques in March after posting his own screed with a conspiracy theory about nonwhite migrants replacing whites.

-Margo said he knew the El Paso shooter was not from the city.
+El Paso Mayor Dee Margo said he knew the shooter was not from the city.

 “It’s not what we’re about,” the mayor said at the news conference with Gov. Greg Abbott and the police chief.

-In the hours after the shooting, authorities blocked streets near a home in Allen associated with the suspect.
-Officers appeared to speak briefly with a woman who answered the door of the gray stone house and later entered the residence.

-El Paso County is more than 80% Latino, according to the latest census data, and the city, where the mayor said tens of thousands of Mexicans legally cross the border each day to work and shop, has become a focal point of the immigration debate.
-Trump visited in February to argue that walling off the southern border would make the U.S. safer, while city residents and O’Rourke led thousands on a protest march past the barrier of barbed wire-topped fencing and towering metal slats.
+El Paso County is more than 80% Latino, according to the latest census data.
+Tens of thousands of Mexicans legally cross the border each day to work and shop in the city.

+Trump visited in February to argue that walling off the southern border would make the U.S. safer.
+City residents and Democratic presidential candidate Beto O’Rourke, who is from El Paso, led thousands on a protest march past the barrier of barbed wire-topped fencing and towering metal slats.

-O’Rourke stressed that border walls haven’t made his hometown safer.
+O’Rourke, a former Texas congressman, stressed that border walls have not made his hometown safer.
 The city’s murder rate was less than half the national average in 2005, the year before the start of its border fence.
 Before the wall project started, El Paso had been rated one of the three safest major U.S. cities going back to 1997.

-Heidi Beirich, director of the Southern Poverty Law Center’s Intelligence Project, said the El Paso shooting suspect wasn’t on her group’s radar before the shooting.
-“We had nothing in our files on him,” Beirich wrote in an email.

-The shooting was the 21st mass killing in the United States in 2019, and the fifth public mass shooting.
-Before Saturday, 96 people had died in mass killings in 2019 — 26 of them in public mass shootings.

 Balsamo reported from Orlando, Florida, and Heidgerd from Dallas.
 Associated Press writers Martha Irvine in Chicago; Eric Tucker and Michael Biesecker in Washington, D.C.; Michael Kunzelman in Silver Spring, Maryland; Michelle L. Price in Las Vegas; Jeff Karoub in Detroit; and Jake Bleiberg in Allen, Texas, contributed.
 AP data editor Meghan Hoyer also reported from Washington, D.C.